th2-net/th2-conn-dirty-tcp-core/README.md

 + *sessionGroup* - session group for incoming/outgoing th2 messages (equal to session alias by default)
 + *sessionAlias* - session alias for incoming/outgoing th2 messages
++ *bookName* - optional bookName which will be used for events/messages instead of default one.
+  Component book name is used if the option is missed
 + *handler* - handler settings
 + *mangler* - mangler settings (`null` by default)